itspriyambhattacharya/hangman/readme.md

-cThis repository contains a Hangman game implemented in Python.
+This repository contains a Hangman game implemented in Python.
 Hangman is a classic word-guessing game where one player thinks of a word and the other player tries to guess the word letter by letter.
 The game provides a fun and interactive way to challenge your vocabulary and logic skills.

 Features: